AndyFul/Hard_Configurator/README.md

 ## Hard_Configurator
-The new version 4.0.0.1 will be pushed to GitHub in the first half of October.
+The new version 4.0.0.1 will be pushed to GitHub in the October 2018.
-I removed the actual version 4.0.0.0 from GitHub repository, because on the beginning of Otcober it was flagged as a hack-tool by Microsoft.
-The detection is related to Configuredefender ver.
-1.0.1.1 which is installed with Hard_Configurator.
+The actual version 4.0.0.0 was corrected in the October 2018 to match Microsoft requirements, because on the beginning of Otcober it was flagged as a hack-tool by Microsoft.
+The detection was related to Configuredefender ver.
+1.0.1.1 which is installed with
+Hard_Configurator.
 ConfigureDefender ver.
-1.0.1.1 is considered as a hack-tool by Microsoft, because it has the option to disable Windows Defender real-time protection.
+1.0.1.1 is considered as a hack-tool by Microsoft, because it has the option to disable
+Windows Defender real-time protection.
+The corrected version of Hard_Configurator was analyzed and accepted by Microsoft.

 .